mlkornhauser/550_Final/_posts/2020-12-21-Individual-Cities.md

 ## Jacksonville, Florida

-Of the six cities, Jacksonville had both the latest and the shortest stay-at-home order.
+Of the six cities, Jacksonville had the latest and the shortest stay-at-home order.
 Despite the relatively short lockdown period, the below heatmap indicates that there was still ample foot traffic during the lockdown period, particularly in malls, limited-service restaurants, and general merchandise stores.
 Full-service restaurants did, however, experience a substantial loss of traffic.

 Interestingly, the end of the short stay-at-home order did not seem to have an impact on COVID-19 cases.
 Jacksonville’s outbreak occurred about 6 weeks after the stay-at-home period, suggesting that the city kept its infection rate under control without these restrictions.
-The outbreak does appear to correlate with an increase in foot traffic at malls and restaurants and as cases continued climb throughout the summer, this traffic remained relatively constant.
+The outbreak does appear to correspond with an increase in foot traffic at malls and restaurants and as cases continued climb throughout the summer, this traffic remained relatively constant.
 Jacksonville was also on the lower end of mask compliance, with only about 60% of survey respondents indicating that they always wore a mask, and nearly 10% indicating that they rarely or never wore a mask.

 <div id="altair-chart-3"></div>

 ## Philadelphia, Pennsylvania

 Philadelphia is notable in the high share of its foot traffic related to people frequenting full-service restaurants.
-The rapid drop in restaurants traffic started in mid-March and continued during the stay-at home order, suggesting that the city's restrictions on restaurants may have an outsized effect on Philadelphia businesses.
-Customers did return to restaurants as the reopening phase began, but not only at about 50% capacity.
+The rapid drop in restaurants traffic started in mid-March and continued during the stay-at home order, suggesting that the city's restrictions on restaurants had an outsized effect on Philadelphia business overall.
+Customers did return to restaurants as the reopening phase began, but only at about 50% capacity.

 <div id="altair-chart-4"></div>